valtido/sentry-docs/src/collections/_documentation/clients/ruby/processors.md

 title: Processors
 ---

-Raven Ruby contains several “processors”, which scrub data before it is sent to Sentry.
+Ruby Raven contains several “processors,” which scrub data before it's sent to Sentry.
 Processors remove invalid or sensitive data.

+&nbsp;
+## Processors Enabled by Default
-The following are the processors which are enabled by default (and are applied to all outgoing data in this order):
+The following are processors which are enabled by default (and are applied to all outgoing data in this order):

 RemoveCircularReferences